DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPivotGrid/3 Methods/bindChart(chart_integrationOptions).md

         </tr>
     </table>

-    You can also specify any properties (except [dataSource](/Documentation/ApiReference/UI_Components/dxChart/Configuration/#dataSource)) listed in the Chart's [Configuration]/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/) section in this object.
+    You can also specify any other [Chart properties](/Documentation/ApiReference/UI_Components/dxChart/Configuration/) in this object, except [dataSource](/Documentation/ApiReference/UI_Components/dxChart/Configuration/#dataSource).

 - **customizeSeries** accepts two arguments: